 - Their slime clogs up marine predators’ gills, suffocating them so they will release the hagfish.

-- The hagfish’s loose skin allows for whole-body flexibility that allows tying itself into knots without injury.
+- The hagfish’s loose skin allows for whole-body flexibility, which allows it to tie itself into knots without injury.

 Classification and Scientific Name